dbblumenthal/gedlib/README.md

 $ ./vldbj_test_misc_methods
 $ ./vldbj_test_best_methods
 ```

 After having executed these commands, the results of the experiments are contained in the folder `tests/vldbj2019/results/`.
-For creating TikZ figures and tables that visualiue the results, run the script `process_results.py`.
+For creating TikZ figures and tables that visualize the results, run the script `process_results.py`.

 # 7. Datasets